turboMaCk/turboMaCk.github.io/posts/2016-12-07-hybrid-types-in-typescript.md

 d3.select('.axis-group').call(axis);
 ```

-As you can see I've named our component `exactAxis`.
+As you can see I've chosen `exactAxis` as a name for this component.
 It's a `function`.
 However it returns some `Object`
 that has at least `scale`, `data` & `tickFormat` methods.
 We're using chaining so at least `scale` and `data` should return object they are defined on.
 Also on the last line we are using [d3.selection.call](https://github.com/d3/d3-selection/blob/master/README.md#selection_call)
 which means that `axis` (thing returned by `tickFormat` call) needs to be `function`.
 This might mean that `tickFormat` returns some `function` instead of `object`